Reilly Smith: Vegas Golden Knights (2017–2023)

 At the time of the pausing of the 2019–20 season due to the COVID-19 pandemic, Smith had scored a career high 27 goals in 71 games played.
 After surpassing the Chicago Blackhawks in the first round of the 2020 Stanley Cup playoffs, Smith tied with Mark Stone for team lead in points.
 As the playoffs continued, Smith experienced an 11 game goal drought which was snapped in Game 5 of the Western Conference Final against the Dallas Stars.

 Following the naming of Mark Stone as team captain, Smith was appointed an alternate captain alongside Alex Pietrangelo.
 While playing in his 628 career game, Smith recorded his first professional hat-trick in a 4–1 win over the St. Louis Blues on May 9, 2021.

 On July 13, 2022, Smith signed a three-year, $15 million contract to remain with the Golden Knights.

+By the 2022–23 season, Smith was one of six remaining original members of the Golden Knights, alongside Marchessault, Karlsson, Brayden McNabb, Shea Theodore and William Carrier.
+The team reached the Stanley Cup Finals for the second time, winning the Cup over the Florida Panthers in five games.
+Smith and four of the other original Golden Knights started the decisive Game 5.

+Pittsburgh Penguins (2023–2024)

+On June 28, 2023, Smith was traded by the Golden Knights to the Pittsburgh Penguins in exchange for a third round pick in the 2024 NHL entry draft.
+The move was precipitated by the Golden Knights' desire to retain newly-acquired forward Ivan Barbashev, with general manager Kelly McCrimmon stating "to get there, we moved Reilly to Pittsburgh to facilitate some of the other moves that we want to make."
+During the first game of the 2023–24 season, Smith and Bryan Rust scored in the first 41 seconds of the third period to become the second-fastest Penguins teammates to score at the start of a period in franchise history.

+New York Rangers (2024–2025)

+On July 1, 2024, Smith was traded by the Penguins to the New York Rangers in exchange for a conditional fifth-round draft pick in 2025 and a second-round draft pick in the 2027 draft.

+Return to Vegas (2025–present)

+On March 6, 2025, Smith was traded by the Rangers back to the Golden Knights, in exchange for Brendan Brisson and a third-round draft pick in 2025.
+Following the season, Smith signed a further one-year extension to remain with Vegas, avoiding free agency.